etoxin/UUPID/README.md

 ## **License**

-This project is licensed under the([http://docs.google.com/LICENSE.md](http://docs.google.com/LICENSE.md)) \- see the LICENSE.md file for details.
+This project is MIT licensed.

 #### **Works cited**